-What is the best DVD for a beginning adult?
+What is the best DVD download for a beginning adult players?

-What DVD would be good for someone coaching kids?
+What DVD download would be good for someone coaching kids?

 A combination of Joe Dinoffer’s “Fast Lane Tennis” and his “Creative Tennis" series is recommended.
 “Fast Lane Tennis” is explained above in detail.
 "Creative Tennis" consists of 6 extended programs that offer guidance for coaches of all levels of experience and instructional expertise.
 The concepts shared in this series also apply to adults as well as children.